Testimony of the Day

 In my book: Secrets to Controlling Your Weight Cravings and Mood, I discuss the main neurotransmitters responsible for a healthy brain (serotonin, GABA, dopamine and acetylcholine).
 Most people haven’t heard of acetylcholine, but it is so important!
 Acetylcholine controls the brain’s speed and mental process, keeping memory sharp and physical movements quick and precise.
 Acetylcholine controls activity in the parietal lobe, the area of the brain responsible for processing sensory information, learning, memory and awareness.
 Inadequate levels of this chemical can cause forgetfulness, Alzheimer’s, Multiple Sclerosis, dementia, dry mouth, dry skin, reading or writing disorders, speech problems, slow movement, mood swings, difficulty prioritizing tasks and an inability to relate to others.

-Most women are predisposed to an acetylcholine deficiency, because these symptoms set in with peri-menopause.
+Most women are predisposed to an acetylcholine deficiency because these symptoms set in with peri-menopause.
 Estrogen and testosterone stimulate the production of acetylcholine.
 As levels of those hormones decline, so does the production of this brain chemical.
-This prompts symptoms like memory lapses, dry skin and weight gain.
-The cholesterol in yolks help produce hormones levels.
+This prompts symptoms like memory lapses, dry skin, and weight gain.
+The cholesterol in yolks helps produce hormones levels.
 The reason why cholesterol levels go up after menopause is because your body is trying to produce more estrogen (which your ovaries are no longer releasing).

 To produce more acetylcholine, enjoy three servings of choline-rich foods; like eggs (I’m talking about the yolks here…Egg Beaters don’t count).
 Grass-fed, organic eggs are the most beneficial.
 Grass-fed eggs contain a very high level of healthy omega 3s compared to store-bought eggs.
 Omega 3 will also stimulate a happier brain by assisting our cells to communicate.
 “Happy cells are talking cells.”
 Supplemental choline has even shown effectiveness in treating Alzheimer’s disease.
 Click HERE to find.